Do you want to become a nurse? This is everything you need to know about how to become a nurse – from an experienced nurse who’s been there.

 Something also to think about when choosing a nursing school is NCLEX pass rates.
 The NCLEX is the state nursing board exam, which you have to pass to become an RN.
 Just because you get through nursing school does not mean you’ll pass the NCLEX, which means the work isn’t done just because you’ve graduated.

 The exam is the same no matter where you went to school or if you went for a four year or two year degree.
-ADN and BSN students take the exact same exam.
+ADN, BSN, and direct-entry MSN students take the exact same exam.
 You can look on your state’s board of nursing website to see the pass rates of the state’s various schools.

-And once you get through school, pass state boards, obtain your license, and find a job, the learning has only just begun.
+Once you get through school, pass state boards, obtain your license, and find a job, the learning has only just begun.
 Nursing school teaches you as if you work in a perfect hospital environment.
 Realistically, it’s nowhere near perfect.
-When job searching, it’s important to ask how hospitals plan to transition graduate nurses to bedside nurses and their retention rates.
+When searching for a job, it’s important to ask how hospitals plan to transition graduate nurses to bedside nurses and their retention rates.

 Surviving nursing school consists of extreme organization, coffee, a good lap-top, consistent studying (not cramming the night before), lots of flash cards, and an ability to think critically.
 And after you’re done, the thought of more school is nauseating.